jbreeden/mruby-zlib/README.md

 - `ZLib.deflate(stream, flush)`
   + Deflates all of `stream.next_in`, possibly returning a chunk of the compressed output
   + Will process the remaining input and return all output if `flush` is `ZLib::Z_FINISH`
+  + Raises a ZBufferError if `Z_FINISH` is used twice
+  + Raises a `ZLib::ZStreamError` if used on a stream that has been finished already

 - `ZLib::inflateInit(stream)`
   + Initalizes a stream to inflate data

 - `ZLib.inflate(stream, flush)`
   + Inflates `str`, possibly returning a chunk of the uncompressed output
+  + Returns the empty string if the stream has already been finished (TODO: should probably raise)
   + Will process the remaining input and return all output if `flush` is `ZLib::Z_FINISH`

-SUCCESS [0 failed, 0 skipped, 23 total]
+SUCCESS [0 failed, 19 skipped, 45 total]